rodegerdts/Pyalmanac/README.md

 # Pyalmanac

 Pyalmanac is a Python 2.7 script that creates the daily pages of the Nautical Almanac.
-These are tabels that are needed for celestial navigation with a sextant.
+These are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

 NOTE: two scripts are included (both can be run): 'pyalmanac.py' and 'increments.py'
 NOTE: a Python 3.7 script with identical functionality can be found at: https://github.com/aendie/Py3almanac